 The Corniche

 A seaside district west of the Hassan II Mosque.
-It used to be a bustling resort district, with hotels on one side of Boulevard de la Corniche and nightclubs.
+It used to be a bustling resort district, with Hotels on one side of Boulevard de la Corniche and nightclubs.
 Most have seen better days.
-Many newer and more elegant hotels along the Boulevard de l’Océan Atlantique.
+Many newer and more elegant Hotels along the Boulevard de l’Océan Atlantique.
 Many western fast food chains can be found along the Corniche.
 There’s also a new western-style movie theater here.
 Still, the best alternative is to stroll along the Boulevard, stopping at one of the many ocean-view cafes.

 Sanctuary of Sidi Abderrahman

 Built on a rocky outcrop off the coast, well beyond the Corniche, and accessible only at low tide.
-Non-Muslims are not allowed to enter the shrine, but they are welcome to visit the small medina-like community that has grown up around it.
+Non-Muslims are not allowed to enter the shrine, but they are welcome to visit the small Medina-like community that has grown up around it.
 It’s best to stroll along the shore and see the stunning white walls before taxiing to less isolated areas.

 Pasha’s Mahkama